 Chennai Super Kings are set to commence their campaign against Rajasthan Royals at Guwahati's Barsapara Cricket Stadium on March 30.

-The Men in Yellow had a poor campaign in 2025, finishing at the bottom of the points table for the first time in the tournament history.
-CSK could win only four our of their 14 matches in the league.
+The Men in Yellow had a poor season in 2025, finishing at the bottom of the points table for the first time in the tournament history.
+CSK could win only four of their 14 matches in the league.